Carlar23/Beginning/README.md

 # Beginning
-First repository in GitHub.
+First repository on GitHub.
-Welcome to my first steps on GitHub
+Welcome to our first steps on GitHub